 Band flyers and local music magazine ads were the social media tools of the 1980s – so unlike the intangible and infinitely fleeting images of today’s band sites, apps, and events.
 Back then, before the advent of the Mac Plus let alone the internet information age, band flyers and local rags were simply good advertising – you grabbed one and took it home and it was like a Facebook Event Notice sitting on your dresser all week.

 Sometimes I like my nostalgia tangible, like concert ticket stubs.
-I once printed out a screen shot of a digital ticket in order to have a stub (dangit).
+I always print out screen shot of digital tickets in order to have a stub (dangit).
 And before The Great Downsizing, I used to love to read lyrics and liner notes on vinyl, cassette, or CD packaging.
 Though those have been let go, I will still grab and keep a good band flyer.

 While I didn’t keep a lot of flyers from this talented and fun-filled Tampa Bay Area music scene, some of the ones I do have deserve their place in internet posterity…